yodkwtf/node-express-course/08-send-email/readme.md

 A small app created to learn how to send emails using nodejs.
 For this one we're using a very popular package known as [Nodemailer](https://nodemailer.com/about/) to set up the logic along with a service called [Ethereal](https://ethereal.email/) to set up a testing account.

+> Since this is just a basic project, we're using a service called Ethereal for testing purposes but in production we will use something much more secure and popular like SendGrid or MailGun to do the same.
+In such cases, the transporter details must be set up as environment variables.

 #### Goals

 - Sending emails with nodejs
+- Using ethereal for testing purposes
+- Using third party services to send secure automated emails

 ## Preview